 One of the advantages of the Sella Ronda loop is you can tailor your route and connect to other runs.
 For example, experienced skiers can tackle the famous Saslong race piste.
 Famous for being a former World Cup ski-racing location, the Saslong now serves as the venue for the annual Men’s SuperG every December.
 Starting at the Ciampinoi gondola, the route descends 3.5km of steep downhill runs to the small village of Santa Cristina.
 The run is suitable for confident intermediate skiers and those attempting it can expect excellent snow quality as the slopes are almost always in shade.

-Ski Solutions can organise your next Sella Ronda skiing trip and recommend the best Sella Ronda ski resorts.
-Click to make an enquiry or speak to one of our ski experts on 0207 471 7700.
+Ski Solutions can find the best Sella Ronda ski resorts.
+Make an enquiry or speak to one of our ski experts on 0207 471 7700.